openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 ### 3.2.
 Environment Properties

-Environment Properties contain information about the request, the response, and any relevant environmental and server state.
+Environment Properties contain OWIN properties about the Request, the Response, the Protocol, the Server and the Interaction.

 The Server MUST have initialized the HTTP headers and Entity Bodies for both requests and responses before invoking the Application.

-The Application then populates the appropriate fields with response data, writes the response body, and returns when done.
+The Application then populates the appropriate fields with response data, writes the response body, and completes by signaling it's `Task`.

 > * The environment dictionary MUST be non-null, mutable and MUST contain the keys listed as required in the tables below.